-The RISD Museum of Art, a world of ideas and expression, is now all yours.
+A world of ideas and expression is now all yours.

-The CCRI Art Department is proud to announce free membership to the RISD Museum of Art for ALL Community College of Rhode Island students, faculty and staff!
-Located on the East Side of Providence, in one of the hippest academic art communities in the country, the RISD Museum exhibits a collection of 86,000 objects of international significance now available to the entire CCRI community as a teaching laboratory for studies across disciplines.
+The CCRI Art, Art History & Design is proud to announce free membership to the RISD Museum of Art for ALL Community College of Rhode Island students, faculty and staff!
+Located on the East Side of Providence, in one of the hippest academic art communities in the country, the RISD Museum exhibits a collection of 100,000 objects of international significance now available to the entire CCRI community as a teaching laboratory for studies across disciplines.
 All you need is a CCRI identification card.

 Many have already visited through the new membership and have reported dozens of moving testimonials, including Associate Professor Kathleen Blade, who brought her class of Nursing 1 students to the RISD Museum.